gravity-platform/doc/hacking.md

 ##### Generating a Service

-TODO: document how to use the generator
+The service generator MAY be called as follows.

 ````
 php app/console graviton:generate:resource --entity=GravitonFooBundle:Bar --format=xml --fields="name:string" --with-repository --no-interaction
 ````

+Please refer to ``php app/console generate:doctrine:entities --help`` for further usage information.

-After generating a new service you MUST review the committed code properly.
+After generating a new service you MUST review the code before committing it proper.

 ##### Service Anatomy